exonum/exonum-doc/src/advanced/services/anchoring.md

 - It may have any amount of confirmations, in particular, 0
 - Its change output should be not spent.
 That means that the specified validator believes there was no following anchoring transactions after this one
 - Among all bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
-- If multiple transactions respond to previous conditions, any of them may be choosed as a LECT.
+- If multiple transactions respond to previous conditions, any of them may be chosen as a LECT.

 The LECT solves transaction malleability problem, though anchoring chain may sometimes rollback and skip some anchoring transactions.